Brickell Flatiron

 Brickell Flatiron is a residential skyscraper in the Brickell district of Miami, Florida.
 Brickell Flatiron is 736 ft tall, 64 stories, and has 527-units.
 The luxury condominium is named "flatiron" due to the triangular lot it is built on, similar to the Flatiron Building in New York City.
-The 736-foot-high tower is currently the tallest condominium south of New York City.
+The 698-foot-high tower is one of the tallest buildings in Miami.